 GAS GUY: Japanese sushi bar.
 You should try it.

 I left the store a little confused.
 So I decided to let my driving instincts take over and head north.
 But the road wound and curved and only led me to another gas station.
 So I decided to take up smoking and went in to buy cigarettes.

 ME: Where am I anyway?

 GAS GUY 2: Downtown Hopkins.

-To be in Hopkins was as bad as being home in front of my empty fridge.
+To be in Hopkins was as bad as being home.

 As I grabbed my cigarettes, a fellow patron tapped me on the shoulder and said, “I think you are looking for Kabuki.”